 - Hula Hooping

 - boost your levels of good cholesterol

 - improve blood flow (circulation)

 - keep your weight under control

 - prevent bone loss that can lead to osteoporosis

-The National Heart, Lung, and Blood Institute is launching #OurHearts, a national initiative to encourage and motivate everyone to adopt heart healthy behaviors.
+The National Heart, Lung, and Blood Institute promotes #OurHearts, a national initiative to encourage and motivate everyone to adopt heart healthy behaviors.